Meta-Analysis with JASP, Part I: Classical Approaches: Example 3: Recidivism and Mental Health

 \section{Example 3: Recidivism and Mental Health}

 The third example concerns studies on the association between recidivism and mental health \citep{assink2015risk}.
 This dataset again comes bundled with the \texttt{metadat} \texttt{R} package \citep{metadat}.
 The dataset contains standardized mean differences and sampling variances comparing recidivism of delinquent juveniles with and without mental health disorders across 17 studies.
 Each study contributes several effect size estimates for different types of delinquent behavior measured for the same participants, which induces within-study dependence.
-Accordingly, this dataset allows a demonstration of multilevel and multivariate meta-analytic models together with cluster-robust standard errors, available from the `Meta-Analysis (Multilevel/Multivariate)' menu of the Meta-Analysis module.
+Accordingly, this dataset allows a demonstration of multilevel models, multivariate models, and cluster-robust standard errors, available from the `Meta-Analysis (Multilevel/Multivariate)' menu of the Meta-Analysis module.
+These three adjustments are all driven by the same study grouping, but they enter the analysis through three different inputs and address the dependence in three different ways: the multilevel model (the `Level 1' and `Level 2' inputs of the `Random Effects / Model Components' section) captures the similarity among the true effects estimated within a study, the multivariate model (the `Cluster' input of the `Effect Size Variance-Covariance Matrix' section) captures the correlation among the sampling errors of estimates that share participants, and cluster-robust standard errors (the `Clustering' input of the data input section) guard the standard errors against misspecification of that assumed dependence structure.
+Assigning the study variable through three separate inputs gives the same grouping a different role.
 Previously described functionality, such as meta-regression, estimated marginal means and contrasts, bubble plots, etc. can be applied to this example as well (apart from scale moderation).